enginmanap/limonEngine-docs/docs/index.rst

 **Scripting**

 Gameplay logic runs in C++ plugins or Python scripts (via pybind11) through five extension points: :ref:`Actions <implementAction>`, :ref:`Player Extensions <implementPlayerExtension>`, :ref:`AI Actors <implementAIActor>`, :ref:`Camera Attachments <implementCameraAttachment>`, and :ref:`RenderMethods <RenderingPipeline>`.
-All five types are loaded from a single user dynamic library at engine launch.
+C++ implementations of all five are loaded from a single user dynamic library at engine launch.
+All but RenderMethods can also be written in Python; RenderMethods run on the performance-critical render path, so they are C++ only.

 **Rendering**